-Cruising in muddy, turbid, or acidic water Yamaha strongly recommends that you use the optional chromium-plated water pump kit (see page 20) if you use the outboard motor in acidic water or water with a lot of sediment in it, such as muddy or turbid (cloudy) water.
+Cruising in muddy, turbid, or acidic water Water in some areas can be acidic or with a lot of sediment in it, such as muddy or turbid (cloudy) water.
 After operating in such water, flush the cooling passages with fresh water to prevent corrosion.
-Also rinse the outside of the outboard motor with fresh water.
-EMU43250
+Also rinse the outside rd n.
+Namaha Motor Corporation U.S. of the outboard motor with fresh water.